fenago/apache-cassandra/lab_5.md

 also my favorite Python development environment.

 There are many other good and popular Python IDEs, such as IPython and Eclipse.
-The code in this book is friendly to these IDEs.
+The code in this course is friendly to these IDEs.

 ### The system overview